geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The giant parent of the rocky isle.

-Long was the steep ascent ; the path was strew'd 1 70
+Long was the steep ascent; the path was strew'd 1 70

 With stony fragments, ponderous, loose, and rude;